+\lqy{ To evaluate the effectiveness of our data cleaning approach, CupCleaner, we conduct experiments on two widely adopted general-purpose code models: PLBART and CodeT5.
+We apply CupCleaner to clean their training and validation sets, while keeping the test set unchanged across all approaches to ensure fair comparison.
+This setup ensures that only our approach benefits from data cleaning, while baseline models are trained and validated on noisy data.
+We compare the performance of models trained on CupCleaner-cleaned data against multiple baselines.
+These include both deep learning-based approaches~(e.g., CoditT5) and non-deep learning filtering heuristics that rely on shallow matching of comment and code edits.
+Through these comparisons, we aim to assess whether CupCleaner can more effectively identify and remove noisy samples, thereby enhancing model performance on the comment updating task. }

+\paragraph{RQ3: How effective is the model ensemble?} Model ensemble refers to the technique of combining predictions from multiple models to enhance overall performance.
+To validate the effectiveness of the model ensemble, we first separately evaluate the static and dynamic cleaning strategies.
+Then, we evaluate the effectiveness of the model ensemble approach by comparing the performance of individual models and the ensembled model on the test set, confirming the impact of individual strategies on the final model performance.

-\paragraph{RQ4: How efficient is CupCleaner?} The calculation of quality scores for each data sample involved the use of the pre-trained models.
+\paragraph{RQ4: How efficient is CupCleaner?} Calculating the quality score for each data sample involves using pre-trained models and training base models.
 This also brings a potential risk that the time required to compute the scores for all data samples may be unacceptable.
-To answer this question, we calculate the time consumption for cleaning the entire dataset, including the time required to compute scores and filter out the data.
+To answer this question, we calculate the time consumption for cleaning the entire dataset, including the time required by the static strategy and the dynamic strategy.
 We chose the time it takes to train a model for one epoch as a baseline for comparing the time required to clean the data.